ansible/ansible-builder/docs/index.rst

 - the version of ansible-runner
 - Ansible collections, with version restrictions
 - system packages, with version restrictions
-- python packages, with version restrictions
+- Python packages, with version restrictions
 - other items to download, install, or configure

 Version syntax